tfiers/strogatz/README.md

 Check out the [Report](report/NLS_Report.pdf) and the underlying [Jupyter notebooks](notebooks/).
-Note that these might not make much  sense without the [Assignment](Assignment.pdf) and some background in nonlinear system analysis, as it was explicitly not the goal to explain theory or repeat the assignment.
+Note that these might not make much  sense without the [Assignment](Assignment.pdf) and some background in nonlinear system analysis, as it was explicitly not the goal to explain theory or repeat the assignment in the report.

 Or simply check out some figures below: